Elephants in Thailand: Exploitation

 Logging was banned in Thailand in 1989.
 Logging had been the primary occupation of Thai elephants and their mahouts.
 After the ban, elephants trainers had to find other ways to feed themselves and their elephants.
 Most of them turned to the entertainment industry and tourism.
 Many mahouts took their elephants to Bangkok, roaming the streets with baskets of fruits for the tourists to buy and feed the animal.
 Elephants now had to beg for food and perform tricks or act as party props in exchange for money.

 On 17 June 2010, elephant protection laws were passed making these acts illegal.
 An Asian Elephant Range States Meeting in 2017 estimated the number of captive elephants in Thailand at 3,783.
 The Department of Livestock Development says that some 223 elephant camps exist in the country.
 They fall into three categories: camps for observation purposes only; non-riding camps that allow other activities; and elephant riding camps.

 Laws

 King Vajiravudh (Rama VI) in 1921 decreed in the Wild Elephant Protection Act that all wild elephants were the property of the government, to be managed by the Department of the Interior as the King's representative.
 Elephants with special features—white elephants—were to be presented to the king.

 The law pertaining to captive elephants is the Beast of Burden Act 2482 B.E.
 (1939).
 This act classifies elephants as draught animals along with horses, donkeys, and oxen.
 It allows domesticated elephants to be treated as private property.
-This act has no additional measures for animal welfare protection.
+This act has no additional measures for animal welfare protection although it is prohibited to kill an elephant, even a dangerous or charging one.
 The Wild Animal Reservation and Protection Act, B.E.
 2535 (1992) protects wild elephants, but excludes registered draught animals.